nolds9/wdi_project_2/README.md

 * Markdown formatting in HTML with Redcarpet and Coderay gems
 * Add playback speed buttons to control video speed.
 * Add Next and Previous buttons to easily navigate between lessons.
+* Integrate checkout and payment with Stripe api
+* Create Reviews and Comments feature
 * Fix mobile viewport errors.

 ## User Stories